iclr-blogposts/2024/_posts/2024-05-07-double-descent-demystified.md

 While significant theoretical work has been done to comprehend why double descent occurs, it can be difficult for a newcomer to gain a general understanding of why the test loss behaves in this manner, and under what conditions one should expect similar misbehavior.
-In this blog post, where we say double descent, we mean the divergence at the interpolation threshold, and not whether overparameterized models generalize (or fail to generalize).
+In this blog post, when we say double descent, we mean the divergence at the interpolation threshold, and not whether overparameterized models generalize (or fail to generalize).

 In this work, we intuitively and quantitatively explain why the test loss diverges at the interpolation threshold,